 Addicts of all kinds tend to reorganize their lives around their substance of choice, disregarding the effect on their families, their communities and their own health.
 This can often leave addicts and their families feeling like there is no hope, but this isn’t true.
 Recovery is possible!
 Addiction therapy provides patients with the tools they need to get clean and stay clean.

 If your loved one has resisted getting help with their substance abuse, consider an intervention.
 With the help of an intervention specialist, you can persuade your loved one to admit their problem and seek treatment.
 No matter how dark someone’s past or how serious their history with drugs, there is hope.
 Recovery is only a treatment program away.

 Addiction Therapy Options Available Near You

 Facilities in Grand Junction offer long-term residential recovery services, but for most other treatment types, including detox and opioid addiction, it is best to go to Denver.
 Short-term residential services can be found in Glenwood Springs.
 When looking into treatment centers there are a few things to look out for.
-Make sure that the center offers a wide range of treatment options and that their style of treatment is proven to help those recovering from addiction.
+Choose a treatment facility that has a varies selection of treatment choices and that their style of treatment is proven to help those recovering from addiction.
 Also, make sure the staff are certified professionals in their field.

-The cost of treatment varies depending on the type and duration, but don’t let financial concerns stand in the way of your recovery.
-Many treatment centers offer payment assistance and sliding fee scales.
+The cost of treatment varies depending on the type and duration, but don’t let financial concerns keep you from getting the help you deserve.
+Many treatment centers offer programs that can help with the financial aspect of treatment.
 Most accept Medicare and Medicaid.